z357412526/mousestyles/doc/source/report/distribution.rst

 -----------------------------

--  Label of “home base” or “non home base”: generated in the process of data pre-processing by the definition
+-  Label of “home base” or “non home base”: generated in the process of data pre-processing by the definition.
+The build-in function enable us load data directly.
 -  Event index corresponding to the time: a vector mapped the time indicating the events.
--  Inter event distance: calculated by the square root of the sum of the difference x,y coordinates
+-  Distance: calculated by the square root of the sum of the difference x,y coordinates
+-  Speed: calculated by the distance divided by the duration of this distance.

 Methodology/ Approach Description
 ---------------------------------